fiaschino/fiaschino/README.md

 - 🏃 Sporting: Hiking, running, cycling, skateboarding.
 I also like to take pictures and learn Dutch

 ### 📫 Contact
-- 📧 Reach me through my work email (available on the profile)
+- 📧 Reach me through my email (available on the profile)